Operation Mosaic: Preparations

 They were augmented by RAN vessels, designated Task Group 308.2.
-The sloop HMAS Warrego and boom defence vessel Karangi carried out a hydrographic survey of the Monte Bello Islands, laying marker buoys for moorings.
-Care had to be taken with this, as Operation Hurricane had left some parts of the islands dangerously radioactive.
+The sloop HMAS Warrego and boom defence vessel Karangi carried out a hydrographic survey of the Montebello Islands, laying marker buoys for moorings.
+Care had to be taken with that, because Operation Hurricane had left some parts of the islands dangerously radioactive.
 The corvettes HMAS Fremantle and HMAS Junee provided logistical support, ferried personnel between the islands and the mainland, and accommodated 14 Australian and British media representatives during the first test.
 They were replaced by Karangi for the second test.
 A pair of RAN 120 ft motor lighters, MWL251 and MRL252, provided water and refrigeration respectively.
 The two barges were visited by the First Sea Lord, Admiral Lord Mountbatten, and Lady Mountbatten, who flew out to the islands on a Whirlwind helicopter on 15 April.